-- Write your answer in the space given below Note : a. - Compare your answer at the end of the unit. b. i. - What do we do meetings ?
+- b.
+Compare your answer at the end of the unit. - i.
+What do we do meetings?

-Making opening remarks :
+Making opening remarks:

-- Good morning, everyone.

-- I'd like to welcome you to the (...) meeting

-- It's nice to see you.

-After all of you give your opinions, we will have a discussion and take a decision.

-- Could we not interrupt others when they are speaking, please.
+- Good morning, everyone. - I'd like to welcome you to the (...) meeting - It's nice to see you. - After all of you give your opinions, we will have a discussion and take a decision. - Could we not interrupt others when they are speaking, please.